ZackArtz/Artemis.java/README.md

 If you would like to use docker, a Dockerfile is provided.
 For production, I use Kubernetes in turn with Docker, and you can see that process on the Actions tab.

 To build with docker, make sure you have docker installed, then run `docker build -f Dockerfile` in the root directory.
+DOCKER IS NOT REQUIRED.

 For contributions, please go to `CONTRIBUTING.md`.